Five Streams State Forest

 Five Streams State Forest is comprised of a mix of native hardwoods and softwoods as well as conifer plantations.
 Conifer plantations comprise about 40% of the area and about 70% of these were planted by the Civilian Conservation Corps in the 1930's.
 These plantations consist primarily of red pine, Norway spruce and white spruce with many plantations containing mixed species.
 The native forests are of the northern hardwood forest type.
 The most common tree species on the forests include: eastern hemlock, red maple, hard maple, black cherry, aspen (quaking and big-tooth), white ash, and American beech.
 Native species that are less common include: basswood, yellow birch, balsam fir, white pine, red oak, red spruce, white cedar, black spruce and tamarack.

 The forest contains many large blocks of uninterrupted woodlands, making it an excellent place to explore.
-However, there are no formal hiking trails or camping facilities on the Five Streams State Forest.
-A snowmobile trail that is part of the state-wide network of trails crosses the forest between Pucker Street and Skillman-Hoffman Road in the southern section of the forest.
 Like all State Forests, Five Streams is actively managed for timber production, and as a result, you may come upon logging operations.
 Forest management is generally aimed at maintaining the natural character of the native hardwood stands, retaining and regenerating some of the spruce plantations, and converting the pine plantations to hardwoods.

 Gas, food, dining and lodging may be found in the nearby communities of Oxford and Greene.

 Numerous guide books and maps are available with information on the lands, waters, trails and other recreational facilities in this area.
 These can be purchased at most outdoor equipment retailers, bookstores, and on-line booksellers.